 How to Engage Prospects and Existing Clientele Summary

-There are plenty of sale engagement platforms out there such as Outreach, OutplayHQ, and Hubspot but simply buying the software does fix your problem.
+There are plenty of sale engagement platforms out there such as Outreach, OutplayHQ, and Hubspot but simply buying the software does not fix your problem.
 You must clean your own house by gutting most of your outdated CRM contracts.
 You must develop processes so you don’t ever accumulate thousands upon thousands of contacts ever again unless you put them into a sales sequence or delete them.
 You must find other streams for engaging with more prospective clientele and purge those if they lead to nowhere.
 It’s all about creating processes, delegating those processes going forward, and making sure this role is a joint responsibility for you and someone else going forward.